With RunCloud, you can deploy your code by configuring webhooks in either Git deployment or Atomic Deployment.

 Git deployment is a simple and fast way to update your code from a git repository.
-However, it has some drawbacks.
+However, it does have some drawbacks.

 For example, if you run a composer update to install new libraries, your live web app will be affected during the installation process.
 Your users might see errors, or experience downtime while the update is happening.